lucasfurno/docs_en/accounts/muti-factor-authentication/index.md

 ## 4. Resetting Multi-Factor Authentication {#resetting-mfa}

-In case of loss or theft of your mobile phone, you will not be able to login to RTM unless you reset the MFA function.
+In case of loss or theft of your mobile phone, you will not be able to login to RTM unless an Account owner resets the MFA function.

 To do so, you can ask for an Account owner user to deactivate your MFA function:

-1. Access Real-Time Manager as Account owner.
+1. Access Real-Time Manager.
 2. Click the account menu and select **Users**.
 3. Select the desired user to access their profile.
 4. Disable the MFA switch.